Copp31/Code-parts/readme.md

-# :cd: Welcome to my projects section!
+# :nesting_dolls:  Welcome to my projects section

 > I code in Python, JavaScript, CSS, and HTML.
 I've been working with C++ but only with my Arduino projects.